 The Library at the University of Northampton subscribes to a number of different databases and journals to support your academic studies.

-You can use NELSON to search the Library’s books, e-books, e-journals, videos & more.
-Login with your University username and password at the top right hand side of the page so you can access the full-text material and save your search results.
+NELSON is the tool that searches the library resources (both print and online).
+You can use NELSON to search the library’s books, e-books, e-journals, videos and more.
+Login with your University username and password at the top right-hand side of the page so you can access the full-text material and save your search results.

 AMED: Allied and Complementary Medicine database containing allied and complementary journals and abstracts from 1985 onwards.
 Produced by the British Library.
 Good starting point for Occupational Therapy and Podiatry searches.